Introspection in GraphQL

 GraphiQL querying the type of the Organization using Github API v4 (Try it!)

-For developers, GraphQL makes it easy to add a description to each field, deprecate a field and add a reason for deprecation.
-Additionally, introspection allows developers to create fancy documentation pages or use IDEs like GraphiQL (used in this post) that make it very easy for consumers to browse the documentation.
+GraphQL makes it easy for developers to add a description to each field, deprecate a field, and add a reason for deprecation.
+Additionally, Introspection allows developers to create fancy documentation pages or use IDEs like GraphiQL (used in this post), making it very easy for consumers to browse the documentation.

-Another tool that implements introspection is Graphql-Voyager which introspects APIs like Shopify Storefront, Github, Yelp and displays the APIs as a Graph.
+Another tool that implements Introspection is Graphql-Voyager which introspects APIs like Shopify Storefront, Github, and Yelp.
+It displays the APIs as a Graph like the following picture.

 GraphQL Voyager using Shopify Storefront API

-Although introspection is a huge advantage for developers and consumers, developers must be cautious about what things are “introspectable.”
-In some cases, we don’t want to expose which types the API provides to everyone.
+Although Introspection is a massive advantage for developers and consumers, developers must be cautious about what things are “introspectable.”
+Sometimes, we don’t want to expose which types the API provides to everyone.
 For example, you might expect that non-admin users cannot see administrator actions, so we should hide those functionalities.
-Another example would be when you’re releasing a feature that you only expose to a certain amount/type of users.
+Another example would be when you’re releasing a feature that you only expose to a specific amount/type of users.
 There are different approaches to solve this, like using different schemas.
-GraphQL Ruby gem solved this problem by introducing a new concept called Visibility (See this interesting discussion for more information).
+GraphQL Ruby Gem solved this problem by introducing a new concept called Visibility (See this interesting discussion for more information).

-I hope you like this post, and if you are ever asked, “what is the best thing about GraphQL” I hope you have “Introspection” within your options.
-(If you have any question https://twitter.com/IgnacioChiazzo)
+I hope you like this post, and if you are ever asked, “What is the best thing about GraphQL” I hope you have “Introspection” within your options.
+(If you have any questions https://twitter.com/IgnacioChiazzo)

 --